browserslist/browserslist/README.md

 * `normalizers`: An array of names of normalizers below and functions that accept a browser and return the normalized versions, which are applied to resolved browsers in order.
 For instance, `['byEngine', 'toDesktop']`.
+  * `byEngine`: Normalize Chromium-based browsers to Chrome.
+For instance, UC Browser, QQ Browser, Baidu browser for Android, and Samsung Internet will return `and_chr` with the version of Chromium they are based on.
+    Note Edge and Opera is not normalized.
+Gecko-based browsers are also normalized to Firefox, e.g., KaiOS Browser will return `and_ff`.
+  * `toDesktop`: Normalize mobile browsers to desktop browsers.
+    For instance, Browserslist will return `chrome 20` on `and_chr 20`

 For non-JS environment and debug purpose you can use CLI tool: